Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 **Unresolved issues**
 * I have not yet set up the functionality for a the user to update their profile image/avatar.
+* Some of the data retrieved from the the google books API is still presented as it is in the JSON file which looks messy.
+Still working on fixing this.

 ## Functional testing